 14. An Aggregated Life Cycle Sustainability Index for Ranking Biofuel Production Pathways

 - Paperback ISBN:

-Department of Industrial and Systems Engineering, Hong Kong Polytechnic University, Hung Hom, Hong Kong, SAR, China
+Assistant Professor, Department of Industrial and Systems Engineering, The Hong Kong Polytechnic University, Hong Kong SAR, China

 Antonio Scipioni, University of Padova.
 Professor at the Industrial Engineering Department.
 He is the Director of CESQA, a leading research group with outstanding research results in the field of environmental and energy management.
 He is the member of the national committee on environment that approve standards on environmental management issues.
 He has managed as scientific director several European funded projects for the University of Padova with partners from all over Europe and with a specific focus on Energy issues and sustainability.